syncfusion/blazor-docs/src/charts/range-selector/getting-started.md

 ## Adding Range Navigator component

-To initialize the Range Navigator component, add the below code to your **Index.razor** view page under **~/Pages** folder.
+To initialize the Range Navigator component, add the below code to the **Index.razor** view page under **~/Pages** folder.
 In a new application, if **Index.razor** page has any default content template, then those content can be completely removed and following code can be added.

 ```csharp
 @page "/"